 You may still need Building Regulations consent, please check the Related Pages section for further information.

 A form is available to apply for a larger single storey rear extension (PDF 232KB) with a guidance note (PDF 59KB) to complete the form.
 Information on the Householder Prior Approval process used to make a decision on these is available from the Documents part of the page.

 From 15th April 2015 permitted development rights been amended and extended including changes which use the Prior Approval process where you formally apply to us.
 There is a fee of £80 for these applications.
 The number of Prior Notification processes has also increased.
 Please refer to the Documents part of the page for a full list and links to the forms, including the form for Completion Notification for Class A developments.

 Local Development Orders in the Aire Valley area

-These Orders effectively extend permitted development rights for certain types of developments in this area - refer to the Related Page for more information and the forms.
+These Orders effectively extend permitted development rights for certain types of developments in this area - refer to the Related Pages section for more information and the forms.

 You can contact us by emailing email@example.com or calling 0113 2224409.